berlincho/RGCN-pytorch/Readme.md

 The code for the *link prediction* task in [1] can be found in the following repository: https://github.com/MichSchli/RelationPrediction

 ### Dependencies
-- Compatible with PyTorch 1.4.0 and Python 3.7.3.
+- Compatible with PyTorch 2.0.1 and Python 3.10.6.
 - Dependencies can be installed using `requirements.txt`.

 ### Environment
-- The implementation is supposed to train in the GPU enviornment.
+- The implementation is supposed to train in the GPU environment.
 - I test all of the datasets with RGCN on GeForce RTX 2080 Ti and CPU with 128GB RAM.
+- Also tested with GeForce 1070 Ti.

 ### Dataset:
 - RGCN use AIFB, MUTAG, and BGS as benchmark datasets for semi-supervised node classification.